opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 When submitting a bug report, please try and:

 - Include a short reproducible code snippet.
-If your snippet is longer than around 50 lines, please link to a gist or a Github repo.
+If your snippet is longer than 50 lines, please link to a gist or a Github repo.
 If you cannot include a reproducible snippet, please be specific about the models, data and functions involved in the bug.
-- If an exception is raised, please provide the full traceback.
+- Provide the full traceback if an exception is raised.
-- Please include your operating system type and version number, as well as your language version (python, javacript) and other important packages such as scikit-learn, numpy, and scipy.
+- Include your operating system type and version number, as well as your language version (python, javacript) and other important packages such as scikit-learn, numpy, and scipy.